 Positron Emission Tomography (PET) scans have revolutionized the diagnosis and treatment planning of various types of cancer.
 This innovative imaging technique allows doctors to observe the metabolic processes in the body, making it a crucial tool in detecting the presence and stage of cancer.
 By utilizing a radioactive sugar known as fluorodeoxyglucose (FDG), PET scans can identify areas of increased metabolism, where cancer cells often consume sugar at a higher rate than normal cells.

 One of the key advantages of PET scans is their accuracy.
-Studies have shown that PET scans can accurately differentiate between benign and malignant tumors, reducing the need for invasive diagnostic procedures.
+Studies have shown that PET scans can accurately differentiate between benign and malignant tumours, reducing the need for invasive diagnostic procedures.
 Furthermore, PET scans are instrumental in staging cancer, assessing whether the disease has spread to other areas of the body.
 This information is vital for determining the most effective treatment approach.

 Another reason PET scans are recommended in the cancer diagnosis process is their ability to monitor treatment response.
 By comparing PET scans taken before and after treatment, doctors can assess how well the cancer is responding to therapy, allowing for adjustments to be made if necessary.
 This adaptability helps in tailoring treatment plans to each patient's specific needs, ensuring the best possible outcomes.